 The second of the two beasts is the one coming up out of the earth (Revelation 13:11-18, the second half of the chapter).
 We will refer to it as the EARTH beast.
-It is the one that is known so well for the number of the beast (666).
+The EARTH beast is infamously associated with the “mark of the beast” and the “number of the beast,” 666.

-In verses 12-18, many things are prophesied about this beast that reveal it is different from the sea beast (Rome), and actually takes place in a future time.
-This includes the sea beast being named as “the first beast before him.”
-Additionally, the earth beast causes fire to come down from the sky, deceives the people with the fire to make an image to the beast, kills anyone who will not worship the image, and causes all people to take the mark of the beast (666), his name, or the number of his name.
-Considering all of these things, it becomes quite difficult to argue it all occurred in times past.
+In verses 12-18, many things are prophesied about the EARTH beast that reveal it is distinct from the SEA beast (Rome), and actually takes place in a future time.
+Namely, the SEA beast is called “the first beast before him” which clearly sets it apart.
+And the EARTH beast causes fire to come down from the sky, deceives the people with the fire to make an image to the beast, kills anyone who will not worship the image, and causes all people to take the mark of the beast (666), his name, or the number of his name.
+Considering all of these things, it becomes difficult to argue that it all occurred in times past.
 Therefore, we consider the second beast to be a future occurrence.
 For more on the number 666 and the image of the beast, see 666 and the Image of the Beast.

 Sea Beast / Earth Beast Symbolism